19 Different Types of Penguins Explained

 The Emperor Penguin belongs to the genus Aptenodytes.
 Just as the name inspires greatness, indeed, this penguin looks massive.

 The penguins can be up to 44 inches tall and weigh between 22- 49kg.
-The head and dorsal surface of the emperor penguin are black in color, the breast and feathered around its ears are pale yellow, while the belly is white.
+The head and dorsal surface of the emperor penguin are black in color, the breast and feathered around its ears are pale yellow, and the belly is white.
 Its lower bill is orange-pink.

 Their diet consists primarily of fish.
 They also feed on crustaceans and cephalopods.
 The emperor penguins can stay underwater for as long as 18 minutes.